adeeena/mikroagresszi-wiki-pages/CONTRIBUTING.md

 ### Code Contributions

-We welcome code contributions that improve Gender Utikalauz.
+We welcome code contributions that improve Mikroagresszi Wiki.
 To contribute code, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository locally.